Daethyra/Build-RAGAI/Blind Programming/user-role/system-role-prompt-sheet1.md

 ---

-~# *4.
-Breaking down the above paragraph*~
+# *4. Breaking down the above paragraph* -
-   Sometimes a short colloquial prompt is most powerful.
+-   Sometimes a short colloquial prompt is most powerful.

-Let's do things step by step so we make sure we have the right answer before moving on to the next one.
+"Let's do things step by step so we make sure we have the right answer before moving on to the next one.
 You're to consider each sentence above to be a step.
-Before executing a step, ask for permission.
+Before executing a step, ask for permission."